Storing wine: how and where?

 There are many companies that will store wine for you usually at quite reasonable prices and this is a good idea if you like to buy wine to keep for a while such as 'en primeur' wines - in addition, the temptation to open bottles before they are ready is taken away.
 The only downside is that it requires good management of your wine collection as you cannot just select a bottle for drinking when you feel like it; you need to plan ahead.

 You should practise good cellar management in any case as wines do not keep forever.
 And those not stored well will deteriorate more quickly - this is how some retailers offer good deals on older wines as they may not have been stored in ideal conditions and need drinking quickly.
-We cover how long wine should be kept for in another instalment of this blog.
+Read how long wine should be kept for.

 © Wines With Attitude Limited, www.wineswithattitude.co.uk